Index Server Cloud

 High Availability with Index Server Cloud Replication

 The replication factor is the number of times your data is copied, or replicated, to a different node in your index Server cloud.
-The number of nodes in your Index Server cloud will determine the maximum replication factor for that Index Server cloud.
+The number of nodes in your Index Server cloud determine the maximum replication factor for that Index Server cloud.
 The larger the replication factor, the more durable your system can be.

 While a higher replication factor means a more durable system, higher replication factors mean that more data and objects are consumed by each node in the Index Server cloud.
 Therefore, you must determine the replication factor for your Index Server cloud based on your need for high availability and your hardware limitations.